quantify-os/quantify-core/docs/installation.rst

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

 #.
-Submit a merge request through the GitLab website.
+Review the :ref:`Merge Request Guidelines` and submit a merge request through the GitLab website.

 #.
 Add short entry in the `CHANGELOG.rst` under `Unreleased`, commit and push.